TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

      - Remember to grow your buckets size when it needs to, by calculating the `load factor` and `capacity`.

   1. `get` takes one argument as a key and returns the value that is assigned to this key.
+If key is not found, return `null`.

   1. `has` takes a key as an argument and returns `true` or `false` based on whether or not the key is in the hash map.